 The benefit of using iCloud Photo Library is that any photos you upload to your Mac in the future also appear on your other devices: iPhone, iPad and so on.

-- You might have turned on iCloud Photo Libary above, but if you haven't already you could do so in the Photos app.
+- You might have turned on iCloud Photo Library, but if you haven't already you could do so in the Photos app.
 Go to Photos > Preferences.

 - Check the box beside iCloud Photos.

-- Select Optimise Mac Storage to make sure that your full-resolution photos are replaced with low-res versions (you can always download the full-res version if you need it).
+- This is important: Select Optimise Mac Storage to make sure that your full-resolution photos are replaced with low-res versions (you can always download the full-res version if you need it).

 With that setting your library should eventually shrink as the high res versions of your images are switched for low-res versions.
 But note that you will also get low res versions of all the images you have on all of your devices, so it's possible that you may not save a lot of space.

-Also, beware that even if you are using iCloud Photo Library if you delete the photos from your Mac they will be deleted from iCloud too, iCloud is not a way to back up your photos so that you can delete them from your Mac.
+Beware that if you delete photos from your Mac they will be deleted from iCloud too: iCloud is not a way to back up your photos so that you can delete them from your Mac.

 If you want to remove your photo library to free up space look at our next suggestion.